psarando/shire-reckoning/Middle-earth-simulation.md

   Narquelië 25 in Gondor and Quellë 19 by the Reckoning of Rivendell.

-* Did the Shire Calendar make the same millennial leap-day adjustments in the same years as the Stewards' Reckoning calendar made its adjustments?
+* Did the Shire Calendar make the same millennial leap-day adjustments in the same years as the Kings' and Stewards' Reckoning made their adjustments?

   [We can't be sure](#millennial-leap-years).